leonlaser/pi-asciicam/readme.md

 Based on your needs, your clients can directly connect to your `asciicam-server` or you can use `asciicam-imux` to scale:

 -> Raspberry Pi running `raspivid` streams to -> a Machine running `asciicam-server` serving a websocket, which gets distributes by -> n-Machines running `asciicam-imux` in a docker swarm or using a loadbalancer for your clients to connect to.

+## Using an USB webcam

+Because `asciicam-server` is able to retrieve any MPJEG stream, you can use any source and convert it to an ASCII video.
+Here is an example on using `avconv` to access you local video device and start an MJPEG stream:

+    avconv -f video4linux2 -s 320x200 -i /dev/video0 -r 15 -f mjpeg tcp://0.0.0.0:5001?listen

+Now use `asciicam-server` with the `-net` parameter to connect.

 # Client